danielsobrado/CCDAK-Exam-Questions/LAST_MINUTE_REVIEW.md

 ### Kafka Connect:

+- Kafka Connect uses **workers** to execute connectors and tasks for reading data from or writing data to external systems.
+- Kafka Connect provides a **REST API for managing connectors and tasks** in both standalone and distributed modes.
+The REST API server can be configured using the `listeners` configuration option.
+- **Connectors** in Kafka Connect are responsible for breaking down the data copying job into **tasks** that can be distributed to workers.
+There are two types of connectors: **SourceConnectors for importing data and SinkConnectors for exporting data**.
+- Confluent Cloud offers **fully managed connectors**, which can be leveraged by using the `ccloud-stack` utility to create a new Confluent Cloud instance.
 - **Kafka Connect simplifies connector development**, deployment, and management, supporting distributed and standalone modes.
 - **Distributed mode in Kafka Connect** handles automatic work balancing, scaling, and fault tolerance.
 Topics for offsets, configs, and statuses should be manually created.
 - **Connector configurations** must include a unique name, max tasks, and the connector class.